HugoMatilla/hugomatilla.github.io/about.md

 permalink: /about/
 ---

-_Hi, I am Hugo Matilla Gomez and this is my blog._

-I studied and still study computers stuff.
+_Hi, I am Hugo Matilla Gomez, I studied and still study computers stuff. _

 First thing you heard in the Software Engeenireng School is:
 **_"You have chossen a path that will keep you studing all your life."_**